Chart Color Schemes

 AreaSearch analysis of residential development drivers sees The Gap recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers in The Gap shows an average of around 31 new dwelling approvals annually over the past five financial years.
-This totals an estimated 156 homes.
-In FY26 so far, six approvals have been recorded.
-Over the same period, an average of 5.4 new residents arrived per year for each dwelling constructed.
+AreaSearch analysis of ABS building approval numbers indicates The Gap averaged approximately 30 new dwelling approvals annually over the past five financial years, totalling an estimated 151 homes.
+As of FY26, five approvals have been recorded.
+Between FY21 and FY25, an average of 5.6 new residents arrived per year for each dwelling constructed, indicating demand significantly exceeds supply.
+New properties are constructed at an average value of $628,000, targeting the premium segment with upmarket properties.

 Frequently Asked Questions - Development